 K is for Keepin’ it Local

 The perfect gift doesn’t have to come from a department store or online registry.
 There are several opportunities to shop at event markets such as Mistletoe and Moss, the Holiday Art Market, or the Holiday House.
-If you can make it to any of those, we have tons of great local shops with gifts and goodies from the Cottage Shop Cultural District to downtown shops like Cajun Gypsie Corner Market or Iron Shop Provisions.
+If you can make it to any of those, we have downtown shops like The Corner Market or Iron Shop Provisions.

 L is for Light Up the Lake

-It’s the kick off to Lake Charles Christmas FUN!
-At 6:00 pm catch the lighted boat parade at the Lake Charles Civic Center Seawall.
-Round out the evening with a spectacular fireworks display over the lake at 6:45 pm.
-Dec.
-15
+It’s the kick-off to Lake Charles Christmas FUN!
+On December 7 at 6:00 PM catch the lighted street parade through downtown Lake Charles.
+At 7:30 PM head to the Civic Center front lawn for the Lighting Ceremony and at 8:15 PM, the Lighted Boat Parade will launch at the Lake Charles Civic Center Seawall.
+Round out the evening with a spectacular fireworks display over the lake at 8:45 PM.

 O is for Old Tyme Christmas Brunch

-The Old Tyme Christmas Brunch for Senior Citizens to enjoy each others company and celebrate the season.
-Dec.
-4
+The Old Tyme Christmas Brunch for Senior Citizens on December 3 is a great way for people to enjoy each other's company and celebrate the season.

 P is for Pictures with Santa at Prien Lake Mall

 A tradition for many families, an annual photo with Saint Nick.
 Santa Claus and few of his elves will be at the Prien Lake Mall through Christmas Eve.
-On Dec.
-2, bring your four-legged kids for a special Pet Photo day.
+On Nov.
+24 and Dec.
+1, bring your four-legged kids for a special Pet Photo day.
 Make sure you go early, so you can give him your wish list!
-Thru Dec.
+Now through Dec.
 24

 Q is for quality time with family.